 I took a lot of pictures of the birds.
 When it was still dark, I was struggling with my camera trying to find the best setting that could produce sharp pictures.
 All that I got were blurry pictures.
 Finally, I found the best setting and then I could make reasonably good photographs in lowlight condition.
 I did not use tripod when taking pictures.
 I only held my camera by hand.

 It was a success trip and we returned to our homestay with big smile and a lot of positive comments about the bird.
 We immediately took our breakfast and then returned to our bedrooms to take a rest.
 One hour later, We enjoyed snorkeling and freediving at the front waters of the guesthouse where I saw Striped Surgeonfish, Anemonefish, Moorish Idol, Giant Clams, and etc. It was a lovely Sunday morning.

 Please, book your trip

-If you are interested in taking a combined birdwatching and snorkeling tour in Raja Ampat, please, contact me (Charles Roring) by e-mail to: email@example.com or by whatsapp to: +6281332245180.
+If you are interested in taking a combined birdwatching and snorkeling tour to Raja Ampat and other parts in West Papua, please, contact me (Charles Roring) by e-mail to: email@example.com or by whatsapp to: +6281332245180.